 ( Note: For the following images a Current Ranger was used to convert µA to mV during a reading of the RTC’s temperature register at 1MHz.
 So 1mV on the oscilloscope means 1µA is being drawn from the Cr2032 )

-[ 2023-05-31: UPDATE I came across several cheap eBay EEproms that would completely freeze the system when I lowered the system clock to 1MHz to save power in the Write_i2c_eeprom_array function.
-So I have removed that power saving technique from the code on GITHUB to make that codebase more generic.]
+[ 2023-05-31 UPDATE: I came across several cheap eBay EEproms that would freeze the system when I lowered the system clock to 1MHz to save power during EEprom saves.
+So I have removed that technique from the code on GITHUB to make that codebase more generic.
+This problem did not affect the chips I bought from DigiKey]

 Adding Sensors: